 Please ensure that your applications includes a personal statement, two references (including at least one academic reference) and a copy of your academic transcript.
 Applications without these important relevant documents will not be processed.
 The most common reason for a delay in processing an application is incompleteness.

 We strongly encourage applicants to apply soon after the online application system opens in November.
 This allows us to process applications prior to the course Open Day in late January or early February, when we hold interviews for scholarships and course places for applicants from the UK and EU.
-The Open Day for entry to the 2018-19 course will be held on Friday 16 February 2018; UK and EU applicants should apply before 22 January 2018 if they wish to be considered for interview on the Open Day.

 Applications are accepted online via the Imperial College London Postgraduate website.
 Find out more about how to apply.